micke85/Balboa-GS510DZ-with-panel-VL801D/README.md

 Identifing bits are still ongoing.
 List of definition you will find in the Balboa_GS_Interface.h file

-This is a mix of the great work by MagnusPer project with GS510SZ and Shuraxxx, GS523DZ.
+This is built on the the great work by MagnusPer project with GS510SZ and Shuraxxx, GS523DZ.

 Could possibly work with the GS523DZ models as well, as its the same display, I have no ability to try this.